 Additional edge treatments and hardening of the base surfaces must be provided where applicable due to surface flow volumes and velocities.

 Secondary flow on roads must be in accordance with Clause 3.3.14.10 Secondary flow provisions above.
 The design must not result in ponding greater than 150mm deep and a velocity greater than 1m/s.
+Utilising roading corridors to convey secondary flow paths with contributing catchment areas of greater than 8Ha should be avoided.

+These larger flowpaths must be conveyed within engineered swales.

 Stormwater treatment requirements